gracegerwe/brain_simulations/README.md

 This visualization helps interpret connectivity changes across brain regions.

 ### Credits
-This project includes components from [Project Name](https://github.com/the-virtual-brain/tvb-root), which is licensed under the MIT License.
+This project includes components from [The Virtual Brain](https://github.com/the-virtual-brain/tvb-root), which is licensed under the MIT License.

 ## Applications